 In June 2019, the Massachusetts Securities Division adopted amendments requiring all Massachusetts registered investment advisers to provide a one-page stand-alone Table of Fees for Services to clients and prospective clients.
 The fee table must be updated and delivered consistent with the existing requirements for Form ADV.
 This regulation started being enforced as of January 1, 2020.

 Exempt Reporting Advisers are reminded to review their “regulatory assets under management” on a regular basis to ensure that any increase in regulatory assets under management does not trigger additional requirements, such as full registration with the SEC, or for State Exempt Reporting Advisers, the need to also become an SEC Exempt Reporting Adviser.

 “Regulatory assets under management” should be calculated in accordance with Item 5.F of Form ADV and the accompanying instructions.

-Large Hedge Fund Advisers (advisers with over $1.5 billion in hedge fund assets under management) must file quarterly within 60 calendar days after the end of each quarter, or by March 1, 2019 for the quarter ended December 31, 2018.
-Most other advisers must file annually within 120 days of the end of their fiscal year, or by April 30, 2019 for advisers with a December 31 fiscal year end.
+Large Hedge Fund Advisers (advisers with over $1.5 billion in hedge fund assets under management) must file quarterly within 60 calendar days after the end of each quarter, or by March 2, 2020 (as February 29, 2020 falls on a Saturday) for the quarter ended December 31, 2019.
+Most other advisers must file annually within 120 days of the end of their fiscal year, or by April 29, 2020 for advisers with a December 31 fiscal year end.
 Advisers are cautioned to carefully review the definitions and the instructions for Form PF when determining the amount of “private funds assets” and “hedge fund assets.”

 Advisers who have not yet started preparing their Form PF filings are encouraged to start this process promptly.